AsherTeo/Airbnb-Price-Prediction-/README.md

 # Dataset

 The Airbnb Prices Prediction Dataset can be found [here](https://github.com/georgian-io/Multimodal-Toolkit/tree/master/datasets/Melbourne_Airbnb_Open_Data).
-There are total of 18297 training dataset, 2288 validation and 2288 testing dataset and 275 features.
+The Airbnb Prices Prediction Dataset can be found here.
+The dataset consists of 18,297 training samples, 2,288 validation samples, and 2,288 test samples.

 bert-base-multilingual-cased